 Note: This Specialisation starts in September only

-Use the link under Files for access to the time-table for Visual Ethnography.
-Other details can be found at the website and in the course descriptions (see below).
+Details can be found at the website and in the course descriptions (see below).

 Throughout the Master’s programma both academic and transferable skills are developed: critical and analytical reading, thinking and writing; oral, written and audio-visual communication; giving and receiving feedback; teamwork and working independently as well as time-management.